 In the table above 71.4% were single.
 This can be true since most of the respondents were students with the majority of the population.
 21.4% were married and last but not least 7.1% were divorced.
 This implies that most of the respondents were singles.

-Table 3: Respondents by Levels of Education
+Table 3: Respondents by level of education